 There is also the 'Peanuts Cafe Kobe' by the reception on the first floor, a take-out cafe stand that can be easily accessed by outside guests as well.
 You can enjoy coffee, lemonade, hot dogs, and more.

 Behind the first floor reception is also an area where you can purchase goods (open 10AM~11PM).
-You can find goods such as toiletries that are only available at the Peanuts Hotel.
+You can find goods such as toiletries that are only available at the Peanuts Hotel Kobe.
 We asked the staff for their recommendations.

 There are so many items that can only be found here, including the tableware used at Peanuts Diner Kobe!
 This shop is also accessible to outside guests, so you can even stop by in the middle of your Kobe sightseeing.

-The Peanuts Hotel, perfectly situated in the city of Kobe, will bring out the inner child of any adult.
+Peanuts Hotel Kobe: Sure to bring out the inner child of any adult!

 Kobe, a city transformed by tourism since the opening of the Meiji port, exudes an exotic atmosphere with its old settlements and foreign buildings.
 It is an atmosphere quite similar to the good, old-fashioned streets of Santa Rosa in America, where the original author Shultz himself lived, and one of the reasons why the Peanuts Hotel was opened here.